jld03e/Cards_css/README.md

 # Cards.css
-A CSS library of cards with varying effects and styles.
+A CSS library of Material Design Cards

+## About